People

 Research Area: Terramechanics

-Destiny joined the lab in Fall 2023 for her Ph.D. in Mechanical Engineering.
+Destiny joined the lab in Fall 2023 for her graduate studies in Mechanical Engineering.
 Her research interest is in the field of finite-element modeling of tire for tire-mud interaction simulation.

 Christian Herrera